GuzmanBellon/dmc_2025_quest_for_modern_frontend_tooling/README.md

 npm run storybook
 ```

-2. Create stories and develop components outside of drupal
+2. Create stories in `/stories` and develop components outside of drupal
-3. Enjoy HMR and out-of-my-way DX
+3. Enjoy HMR and an out-of-my-way DX

 ### Integration with Drupal